MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start.md

 **This is preliminary content and subject to change.**

-This Windows container quick start introduces the product, guide you through deployment options, and then provide hands lab using the product.
+This Windows container quick start introduces the product, guides you through deployment options, and then provide hands lab using the product.

 ## Introducing Windows Containers:

 These resources introduce the Windows Container technology.
-Start here to gain a basic understanding of the technology.
+Start here to gain a basic understanding of Windows Containers.

 [Windows containers overview](../about/about_overview.md)